Porto Travel Guide 2026: Best Things to Do in Porto

 5. Mercado do Bolhão: Market Vibrancy

-With some traders operating here for over 50 years, this is by far Porto's most iconic market.
-Stepping into Mercado do Bolhão immerses you in the bustling energy of a traditional market.
-Fresh produce, artisanal cheeses, aromatic spices, and lively conversations create an authentic glimpse into Porto's daily life.
+With traders operating here for over 50 years, this is Porto's most iconic market.
+Stepping into Mercado do Bolhão immerses you in the energy of traditional daily life.
+Fresh produce, artisanal cheeses, aromatic spices, and lively conversation make it one of the most authentic and best things to do in Porto during the morning hours.

 6. Port Wine Cellars: Tasting Porto's Elixir